FROSTEROID/Set_Extensionless_Editor/README.md

 # Set_Extentionless_Editor
 A scriptlike(yeah, shitcode!)
-C# tool for associating an .exe file with files without extention.
+C# tool for associating an .exe file with files without extension.
 Extentionless files.
 Yeah, files, that have no .ext.
 There are some, You know.
 If You have no idea how visual studio works, just go into SetExtentionlessEditor\bin\Release and load the .exe file down.
 Or waste some years on learning how to program in C#, that's awesome, too.

 <summary>
-Make windows open extentionless files with a program you specify.
+Make windows open extensionless files with a program you specify.
 (RELOGIN MAY BE NECESSARY!)
 You also can specify a mime type for those files.
 So, two ways to use.